nordeck/matrix-neoboard/.changeset/four-actors-return.md

 '@nordeck/matrix-neoboard-widget': minor
 ---

-Add slides navigation button forward and backwards to the presentBar
+Add buttons to navigate to the next or previous slide in a presentation.